Skip to main content

 Where it fits in the workflow

-• Initiating the application process for a nonimmigrant treaty trader or investor visa.
+• Initiating the application process for a treaty trader or investor visa.

-• Leads to a visa interview at a U.S. consulate or embassy.
+• Potentially leading to an interview at a U.S. consulate or embassy.

 • DS-156E is commonly filed alongside Form DS-160, Form DS-156.